-This Day in History: George Washington, the Potomac & the Mount Vernon conference
+This Day in History: The Mount Vernon conference

 On this day in 1785, George Washington receives commissioners from Virginia and Maryland.
 The gathering came to be known as the Mount Vernon Conference, and it was a precursor for our Constitutional Convention.